causiq/logary/README.md

 keep the Facade itself clean.
 It's also here you should look if you want to optimise the translation of Facade types into Logary types.

+### <q>The compiler complains "The type 'Logger' is not compatible with the type
+'Logging.Logger'"</q>

+You're trying to assign some other Logger interface implementation to the target.
+The line `LoggerAdapter.createGeneric<'loggerType> logger` from above is what you can use to create a logger of the correct type.

+It will generate a new instance of the library's logger type, as long as that logger type correctly implements the Facade.fs interface.

 ### More reading

  - [Facade.fs](https://github.com/logary/logary/blob/master/src/Logary.Facade/Facade.fs)